Nevada State Old-Time Fiddlers' Registration 2020

 To download a printable version of the Nevada State Old-Time Fiddlers’ Registration Form 2020, CLICK HERE.

 Contestants must play 3 tunes: 1) hoedown, 2) waltz, and 3) tune of choice other than a hoedown or waltz.
-A tune sheet must be filled out for each division.

 There will be 2 rounds for each age division with scores accumulative.
 There will be 1 round for the grand champion division.
 Contestants must play a different set of tunes for each round per division.
 Three points will be deducted for violation of this rule.

-Contestant may play with or without an accompanist.
+Contestants may play with or without an accompanist.
 Up to three accompanists are allowed.
 If the contestant needs an accompanist, one will be provided.

 No sheet music may be displayed by contestants in the contest area.

 Contact microphones or other amplification of instruments are not permitted.
 Show tunes, trick or fancy fiddling will not be allowed during the contest, nor will plucking of strings, cross tuning, or hoecum bowing be allowed (aka “outlaw fiddling”).

 If a string breaks during performance, the contestant will have the option to either continue or stop at that point.
 If play is stopped, they will be allowed to continue that tune and complete the program later in the contest.

 In the event of a tie for 1st , 2nd , or 3rd place, a tie breaker hoedown will be played (2 minutes allowed).